Loading...

 Yes — neither platform requires exclusivity, and many private chefs list in several places.
 Joining UpChef is free and takes minutes in the app: create a profile, verify your identity, add menus, and start receiving requests.

 It depends on the chef and menu.
-UpChef adds a transparent 7% service fee on top of the chef's own price.
+On UpChef the chef sets their own price and no commission is taken from it.
 On commission-based platforms, chefs are advised to build the commission into their quote, so part of the platform's cut can sit invisibly inside the menu price.

 15 countries: the UK, the US, Saudi Arabia, the UAE, Germany, France, Spain, Italy, Sweden, Switzerland, Mexico, Brazil, Colombia, New Zealand and Australia.